DiamondLightSource/volume-segmantics/paper.md

-segmentation is a relatively simple one, giving each pixel a label that defines what it represents (e.g cranial bone versus brain tissue), due to the subjective and laborious nature of the manual labelling task coupled with the huge size of the data (multi GB files containing billions of pixels) this process is a bottleneck in imaging workflows.
+segmentation is a relatively simple one, giving each pixel a label that defines what it represents (e.g cranial bone versus brain tissue), due to the subjective and laborious nature of the manual labelling task coupled with the huge size of the data (multi-GB files containing billions of pixels) this process is a bottleneck in imaging workflows.
 In recent years, deep learning has brought models capable of fast and accurate interpretation of image data into the toolbox available to scientists.
 These models are often trained on large image datasets that have been